S.Africa riots force new president to leave London summit - Journal du Cameroun

 – New leadership –

-Ramaphosa, who took over as leader of the ruling African National Congress in December, replaced Jacob Zuma as national president earlier this year.
+Ramaphosa, who took over as leader of the ruling ANC in December, replaced Jacob Zuma as national president earlier this year.

 Zuma’s nine-year tenure saddled South Africa with weak growth, ballooning national debt, depressed investor confidence and record unemployment.